-In summary, there are two main shortcomings that both bomb and piston models experience.
-The first one is that they arbitrarily set the mass cut, explosion energy, and explosion dynamics.
-This inevitably causes them to not be able to reproduce robust trends seen in multi-D simulations among explosion energy, Nickel masses, and neutron star masses, which instead neutrino-driven explosions obtain.
-The second one is that they arbitrarily set the explodability, contrary to neutrino-driven explosions.
-However, it should be highlighted that explodability is still an actively debated issue, both in 3D as well as 1D neutrino-driven simulations, as can be clearly seen by the significant differences in Figures~\ref{fig:explodability_WH07} and \ref{fig:explodability_F23} between this work, C19, and E16.
-More details on comparisons of 1D simulations can be found in \citet{Boccioli2025_comp_vs_Qdot}, who have also shown that the 1D+ model adopted in this work is in excellent agreement with both F{\sc{ornax}} \citep{Vartanyan2023_100_2D,Burrows2024_Phys_correlations} and \verb|FLASH| \citep{Eggenberger2021_EOS_dependence_GW_2D,Eggenberger2025_BHSNe_EOS,Li2024_2D_EOS_GW_thesis, Andresen2024_GreyM1} multi-dimensional simulations, whereas all of the other 1D models lack validation by 3D simulations.
+In summary, both bomb and piston models experience two main shortcomings.
+First, they arbitrarily set the mass cut, explosion energy, and explosion dynamics.
+This inevitably prevents them from reproducing the robust trends seen in multidimensional simulations and, more importantly, in observations, among explosion energy, $\ce{^56Ni}$ masses, and neutron-star masses, which neutrino-driven explosions obtain.
+Second, they arbitrarily set the explodability, contrary to neutrino-driven explosions.
+However, we highlight that explodability remains an actively debated issue, both in 3D and 1D neutrino-driven simulations, as can be clearly seen from the significant differences in Figs.~\ref{fig:explodability_WH07} and \ref{fig:explodability_F23} among this work, C19, and E16.
+More details on comparisons of 1D simulations can be found in \citet{Boccioli2025_comp_vs_Qdot}, who have also shown that the 1D+ model adopted in this work is in excellent agreement with both F{\sc{ornax}} \citep{Vartanyan2023_100_2D,Burrows2024_Phys_correlations} and \verb|FLASH| \citep{Eggenberger2021_EOS_dependence_GW_2D,Eggenberger2025_BHSNe_EOS,Li2024_2D_EOS_GW_thesis, Andresen2024_GreyM1} multidimensional simulations, whereas all other 1D models lack validation by 3D simulations.